Getting the right golf weight shift is critical

 Try to instead work on pulling from your left side at the start of the downswing as your transfer your weight.

-Watch this revealing video that demonstrates the powerful benefits of pulling in the golf swing.
+Watch a revealing video at the yellow link below 'CLICK HERE' that demonstrates the great benefits of pulling in the golf swing.

 Simple drill to master your weight shift